ROAD RAGE CHECKLIST

 Saint Clement, 1987

-Jean Baudrillard (b.
-1929 - d.
-2007) is mainly associated with postmodern and poststructuralist theory.
-His work combines both traditional and contemporary philosophy, bringing together philosophy, social theory, and an idiosyncratic cultural metaphysics that reflects on key events and phenomena of the epoch.
-It’s very unusual to see art made by him.
+Jean Baudrillard (b.1929 - d.2007) is mainly associated with postmodern and poststructuralist writing.
+His theory combines both traditional and contemporary philosophy, bringing together philosophy, social theory, and an idiosyncratic cultural metaphysics.
+His artwork is little-known and a powerful surprise to many.

 Covered Car, Albany California, 2010

-Bechtle (b.
-1932 - d.
-2020) was an American Photorealist painter best known for his depictions of sunlit streets and everyday life.
-With a distinctive, non- narrative aesthetic, his watercolors and oils paintings documented his friends, family, and automobiles.
-He painted what he called portraits of the “essence of American experience”.
-It’s amazing to think of the sheer skill of this work being entirely charcoal drawing.
+Bechtle (b.1932 - d.2020) was an American Photorealist painter best known for his depictions of sunlit streets and everyday life.
+With a distinctive, non- narrative aesthetic, his watercolors and oil paintings document what he called portraits of the “essence of American experience”.
+This is a tour de force of charcoal drawing, never an easy medium.

 Between the Days, 2017

-Peter Cain (b.
-1959- d.1997) was an artist best known for his meticulously executed paintings and drawings of surreal and aberrant versions of automobiles.
+Peter Cain (b.1959- d.1997) was an artist best known for his meticulously executed paintings and drawings of surreal and aberrant versions of automobiles.
 His style has been said to combine aspects of surrealism, Photorealism, and the art of James Rosenquist.
+His works’ recognizability as cars is always dynamic, peculiar and resonant.

 Compression Automobile, 1970

-César (b.
-1921- d.
-1998), member of the Movement Realisme, was best known for his compacted cars and recycled metals.
-Though compared to the work of Pop artists like Warhol who appropriated commercial commodities, he was more interested in the formal aspects of sculpture, and may be better likened to Giacometti.
+César (b.1921- d.1998), a member of the Movement Realisme, was best known for his crushed cars and recycled metals.
+Though compared to the work of Pop artists like Warhol who appropriated commercial commodities, he was more interested in the formal compositional aspects of sculpture, and may be better likened to Giacometti.

-John Chamberlain's (b.
-1927- d.
-2011) distinctive metal sculptures, often made of crushed automobile steel, reveal both the stately grace and the expressive plasticity of color, weight, and balance, Chamberlain tapped into the energy of Abstract Expressionism, using the pre-manufactured elements of Pop art and Minimalism, and evoked the provocative folds of the High Baroque and, even further, the Winged Victory of Samothrace in the Louvre.
+John Chamberlain's (b.1927- d.2011) distinctive metal sculptures, often made of crushed automobile steel, reveal stately grace and expressive plasticity of color, weight, and balance, Chamberlain tapped into the energy of Abstract Expressionism, using the pre-manufactured elements of Pop Art and Minimalism.
+In Tomago, he also evokes the provocative folds of the High Baroque and even the famed Winged Victory of Samothrace in the Louvre.

-Liz Cohen (b.
-1973) is a photographer and performance artist whose decades-long career focuses largely on the intersections of immigration, industry, labor and women’s representation in popular media.
-Cohen is perhaps best known for her BODYWORK project, in which she simultaneously transformed a dilapidated East German Trabant into American El Camino lowrider, while inhabiting a new identity herself as a car customizer and lowrider model.
-She mashes up both cars and her own identity in these different kinds of “body work”.
+Liz Cohen (b.1973) is a photographer and performance artist whose career focuses largely on the intersections of immigration, industry, labor and women’s representation in popular media.
+Cohen is perhaps best known for her provocative BODYWORK project, in which American El Camino lowrider innards are forced into a Trabant, an East German “people’s car”, and Cohen inhabits a new identity herself as a car customizer and a lowrider car model.

 Back Lot, 2018-2019

-Gregory Crewdson’s (b.
-1962) photographs have entered the American visual lexicon, taking their place alongside the paintings of Edward Hopper and the ﬁlms of Alfred Hitchcok and David Lynch as indelible evocations of a silent psychological interzone between the everyday and the uncanny.
+Gregory Crewdson’s (b.1962) photographs have entered the American visual lexicon, taking their place alongside the paintings of Edward Hopper and the films of Alfred Hitchcock and David Lynch, as indelible evocations of a silent psychological interzone between the everyday and the uncanny.
+The work is so exacting that you will see bugs flying around the streetlight.

 Self-Portrait on Deserted Road, 1982

-Judy Dater (b.
-1941) uses photography as an instrument for challenging traditional conceptions of the female body.
-Her early work paralleled the emergence of the feminist movement and her work became strongly associated with it.
-At a time when female frontal nudity was considered risqué, Dater pushed boundaries by taking pictures of the naked female body, and in this case her own body and its vulnerability.
+Judy Dater (b.1941) uses photography as an instrument for challenging traditional conceptions of the female body.
+Her early work paralleled the emergence of the feminist movement, and became strongly associated with it.
+At a time when female frontal nudity was considered risqué, Dater pushed boundaries by taking pictures of the naked female body, and in this case her own body, and its vulnerability.

 Blue Dream, 2021